owalk/Web-Systems-1/README.md

 # Web-Systems-1
-Very simple website with a guestbook and an mailing list
+Very simple website with a guestbook and a mailing list